Nashwanss/Be-Visible/README.md

 ## In this App

-The learners will be able to create a professional profiles showcasing their strength, resume and availability to work or go through an internship.
+The learners are able to create a professional profiles showcasing their strength, resume and availability to work or go through an internship.
-Coaches will be able to grant certifications on certain skills The app will be comprised of three parts.
+Coaches are able to grant certifications on certain skills.

-- One for he coaches, where they will be able to grant learners some form of certifications.
+The app is comprised of three parts.

+- One for the coaches
-- One for the learners where hey will be able to update their infos and add their latest works.
+- One for the learners
-  -One for Companies and recruiters where they will be able to check out learners profiles The app will then create groups based on learners preferences
+- One for Companies and recruiters to check out learners profiles

 ## Preview
 ![BeVisible](./BeVisible.gif?raw=true "BeVisible")